mhespenh/MulticopterGUI/README.md

    noise.
   Currently the simulation map doesn't take armlength into account when "drawing"
     the craft, but the values do affect the flight dynamics.

+  Also, the heading indicator is a bit wacky thanks to tangent being a jerk in general.
+  I need to spend a little more time with my unit circle, but it was low priority for v1